 - Baptized Catholic but have not received Confirmation or Communion

 That’s ok!
 Throughout the process of initiation into the Catholic Church, we accompany you to support, guide and help you discern God’s call in your life; you can decide at any time that this is not the path you are called to.

-If you are interested in becoming Catholic or are returning to the faith and would like to speak with someone please contact the Director of Renewal, Mission, Evangelization, and Formation in the form below.
+If you are interested in becoming Catholic or are returning to the faith and would like to speak with someone please contact the Office of Worship, using the form below.

 Find a Parish to Discern Your Next Steps

-If you are interested in becoming Catholic or learning more about the RCIA process, returning to the faith or if you have general questions please contact the Director of Renewal, Mission, Evangelization, and Formation:
+If you are interested in becoming Catholic or learning more about the RCIA process, returning to the faith or if you have general questions please contact the Office of Worship, which coordinates the RCIA:

 Want more information about the Rite of Catholic Initiation for Adults?